 Read more about Top 20 Digital Marketing Tools

 The increase in mobile devices and digital connectivity has drastically altered the traditional buyer journey.
 Consumers are exposed to the sheer volume of content, which spawns incredible confusion and indecision.
-They can shop where and when they chose.
+They can shop where and when they choose.
 The wealth of information available, and the ability to access it at any time, has provided consumers with extraordinary power.
 As a result, buyers no longer follow a clearly defined beginning, middle, and end of the buying process.
 Between blogs, websites, social media, emails, and ads, people engage in a complicated purchasing process that has them spinning in circles, unable to make a quick and confident decision.
-This fragmentation of the purchase process makes mapping out customer journeys are more important than ever.
-Therefore, mapping across all touchpoints and channels is imperative to understand a brand’s customer journey fully.
-A key benefit to digital retail is that consumers leave a range of footprints when researching, buying, and reviewing their purchases.
+This fragmentation of the purchase process makes mapping out customer journeys more important than ever.
+Therefore, mapping across all touchpoints and channels is imperative to fully understand a brand’s customer journey.
+A key benefit to digital retail is that consumers leave many footprints when researching, buying, and reviewing their purchases.
 It is significant to study customer behavior when mapping out the customer journey.
-Marketers and planners should be well versed with insights, keyword analysis, and market mix modeling.
-Digital footprints are valuable to address consumer barriers and fuel programmatic buying.
+Marketers and planners should be well-versed in insights, keyword analysis, and market mix modeling.
+Digital footprints are valuable in addressing consumer barriers and fuel programmatic buying.

-Irrespective of the COVID 19 situation, there is no change in the decision-making process while purchasing the consumers.
-Buyers still get aware of their needs, consider and evaluate their options, and then decide to buy the product.
+Irrespective of the COVID-19 situation, there is no change in the decision-making process while purchasing the consumers.
+Buyers still know their needs, consider and evaluate their options, and then decide to buy the product.
 What has changed is the way they buy and where they buy.
-As we know, consumers are turning their heads towards online purchases.
+As we know, consumers are turning their heads toward online purchases.
 They are spending more time on their mobile phones.
 It is a business owner’s job to gauge this situation and take their products to the customer and not bring customers to their product.

 Read more on why it's critical to understand Buyer's Journey

 A product manager can rarely satisfy everyone in the market.
-Every individual has its likes and dislikes.
+Every individual has their likes and dislikes.
 Thus, marketers start by dividing the markets into segments.

 There are 2.9 billion internet users worldwide, and every person has a unique digital footprint.
 No two people genuinely behave the same.
 But digital is all about personalization.
 Personalization is tailoring a service or a product to accommodate specific individuals, sometimes tied to groups or segments of individuals.
-That makes it vital to build a meaningful understanding of the different types of connected consumers.
+It is vital to building a meaningful understanding of the different types of connected consumers.
 But it is almost impossible for brands to personalize advertising or content to an individual cost-effectively.
-Internet access, mobile usage, eCommerce participation has all come and gone as factors that define behavior.
-Two dimensions differentiate connected consumers, and each has its implications for how marketers reach them.
+Internet access, mobile usage, and eCommerce participation have all come and gone as factors that define behavior.
+Two dimensions differentiate connected consumers, and each has implications for how marketers reach them.
 Four personas connect the world are:

 - Influencers (Leaders)